OSGeoLabBp/tutorials/english/data_processing/lessons/img_mosaic.rst

 tiles are transformed to web mercator CRS.

-An extended version of mosaic.py is also avalilable called mosaicplus.py.
+An extended version of mosaic.py is also avalilable called **mosaicplus.py**.
+Not only the number of row and columns can be set, but am alternative dolution available to set the size of mosaic tiles in pixels.
+If both are given tile width and height are considered.
+A new extent can also be set from the command line with coordinates in the used coordinate reference system (CRS).
+All the command line parameters are considered for one or more images given also in the command line.

 .. code::